-Intrigued at first by the bright yellow storefront, I peeked inside the windows and found that I had come across an artisan chocolatier shop completely by mistake!
+Intrigued at first by the bright yellow storefront, I peeked inside the windows and found that I had stumbled across an artisan chocolatier completely by mistake – I had found my own piece of chocolate heaven in Paris!

 I must say the prices were also rather good for what they were!
 I was in Paris the first weekend of December and so it was the perfect time to find some chocolatey Christmas gifts for my friends and family back home.

-The talented experts behind La Cure Gourmande focus on 3 elements to ensure you enjoy luxury chocolates: gluttony, emotion and pleasure.
-Their stores are places of wonder, where gluttony is exacerbated by pleasure.
-They want their customers to forget their worries and simply partake in the excellence and exquisite taste of their chocolates.
+The talented experts behind La Cure Gourmande focus on three core elements to ensure you enjoy their luxurious chocolates to the fullest: gluttony, emotion and pleasure.
+According to their website, their stores are “places of wonder, where gluttony is exacerbated by pleasure.”
+The team behind this growing chain of artisan chocolate shops want their customers to forget their worries and simply partake in the excellence and exquisite taste of their handmade sweets and chocolates.

-Where To Find A Piece Of Chocolate Heaven
+Where to Find Your Own Piece of Chocolate Heaven in Paris

 8 Rue de Steinkerque

-If I ever find myself back in Paris again, I will most certainly go back to this chocolate shop and drag along whoever I happen to be travelling with at the time.
+As for myself, if I ever return back to Paris, I will most certainly go back to this very special chocolate shop and drag along whoever I happen to be travelling with at the time.

 Have you found a piece of heaven elsewhere in the world?
 Where did you go?
 What did you see?
 Share your thoughts with other travellers in the comments section below…